 - Small trunk

 The 2016 Maserati GranTurismo puts a gorgeous wrapper on Ferrari-inspired performance, to stunning effect.

 In contrast to its brethren from Ferrari, Maserati's two-door models are more about looking good at moderate speeds than all-out performance on a track.
 That said, the GranTurismo coupe and convertible are swift in any form, with a little extra attention paid to luxury that give them traffic-stopping looks.

 While the Quattroporte sedan and new Ghibli four-door get an array of modern turbocharged engines, the GranTurismo carries a normally aspirated Ferrari-designed and -built 4.7-liter V-8 engine under its hood.
-That sister-branded touch of sport is more than just a nod in the right direction; it provides up to 454 sonorous horsepower to the rear wheels through a six-speed ZF automatic transmission.
-The Convertible Sport and Convertible MC as well as all GranTurismo coupe models score the 454-horsepower rating, while the base convertible gets a nominal 444 horsepower from the same engine.
+That sister-branded touch of sport is more than just a nod in the right direction; it provides up to 454 sonorous horsepower to the rear wheels through a 6-speed automatic transmission.
+The Convertible Sport and Convertible MC as well as all GranTurismo coupe models score the 454-horsepower rating, while the base convertible gets a nominal 444 hp from the same engine.